cshjsc/MyDiscordBot/README.md

 # MyDiscordBot
+This is my attempt of bot

-install
+# Things to install
-npm install @discordjs/opus
+1. npm install @discordjs/opus
-npm install ffmpeg-static
+2. npm install ffmpeg-static
-npm install ytdl-core
+3. npm install ytdl-core